pq-code-package/mlkem-native/dev/aarch64_opt/src/README.md

 ## Running SLOTHY from the Makefile

-If the "clean" back-end sources in `../../aarch64_clean/src/*.S` change, then the `Makefile` in this directory can be used to re-generates the optimized sources using SLOTHY.
+If the "clean" back-end sources in `../../aarch64_clean/src/*.S` change, then the `Makefile` in this directory can be used to re-generate the optimized sources using SLOTHY.

 The Makefile requires a _particular_ set up.
 In short: